top of page

 A common mistake in the holiday segment is underwriting purely around summer demand.
 Strong occupancy during a few peak months can look encouraging, but sophisticated investors usually assess whether a flat has relevance beyond the obvious tourist window.

 This is where mixed-demand locations perform well.
 A flat that appeals to holidaymakers, visiting professionals, relocating residents or longer-stay guests has a stronger operating profile than one tied to a very narrow seasonal audience.
+Long-term rental yields in Cyprus run approximately 4% to 6% annually with lower management intensity, while short-term holiday lets can achieve 6% to 8% gross but require active management.
+The best-performing holiday flats are often those that can pivot between both models.
 Flexibility creates resilience.

 Owners should also factor in operational realities.
 Marketing, guest communication, check-ins, cleaning, maintenance response, compliance and occupancy management all influence returns.
 Gross income figures can look attractive until execution starts to slip.
 Professional management is not just an added convenience.
 In many cases, it is what turns a promising property into a consistently performing one.